 Category D - Synthesis and Integration, 6 credits

-All students must complete a 5-credit interdisciplinary water resources management *summer practicum* [link to WRM workshops] and the preceding (spring semester) 2-credit planning seminar, or an accepted substitute.
+All students must complete a 4-credit interdisciplinary water resources management summer practicum and the preceding (spring semester) 2-credit planning seminar, or an accepted substitute.
 The practicum, a culminating experience near the end of the student's program, is a student-faculty team project focused on a contemporary problem in water resources.
 Students who participate in the practicum during their second summer will need to be enrolled the following fall semester to assist in finishing the workshop report.
 Students who do the workshop in their first summer should be able to complete the program in four semesters.

 Area Specialty, 15 credits